Skip to content

 Converting DICOM files (Optional)

-2. Use the anonymize_dicm script to anonymize the DICOM files.
+3. Use the anonymize_dicm script to anonymize the DICOM files.
+The command will look something like this:

 Creating JSON Sidecar Files